mpope9/gadgetbridge_visualizer/README.md

 # GadgetbridgeVisualizer

-Gadgetbridge Visualizer is a companion application for the [Gadgetbridge](https://codeberg.org/Freeyourgadget/Gadgetbridge) application.
+Gadgetbridge Visualizer is a companion web-application for the [Gadgetbridge](https://codeberg.org/Freeyourgadget/Gadgetbridge) mobile-application.
 Gadgetbridge is amazing for at-a-glace statistics.
 This is meant to augment Gadgetbridge, it is a way to visualize and aggregate long term data in a meaningful way.
 This app's philosophy is inline's with Gadgetbridge's: to respect the user's privacy, to rely on local data processing, and to put you completely in control of your health data.

 This is still pre-alpha.